-The Pacific Coast Highway goes right through Laguna Beach, a relaxed artsy beach resort town between Los Angeles and San Diego.
-Located about 80 miles from San Diego, its attractions include shopping, galleries, dining, and several beaches.
+The Pacific Coast Highway goes right through Laguna Beach, a relaxed artsy beach resort whose attractions include shopping, galleries, dining, and beaches.

 From San Diego, the quickest way is to take I-5 to exit 85A, then CA-73N.
 The distance is about 80 miles and journey time should be around 90 minutes in average traffic conditions.